Skip to main content

 Infections

-Myeloma patients are much more likely to get infections.
+People with myeloma are much more likely to get infections.
 When someone with myeloma gets an infection, they may be slow to respond to treatment.
 That person may stay sick for a long time.
-Pneumonia is a common and serious infection seen in myeloma patients.
+Pneumonia is a common and serious infection seen in people with myeloma.

 Signs and symptoms of light chain amyloidosis

-Patients with amyloidosis (discussed in What Is Multiple Myeloma?) can have some of the same problems as patients with myeloma, such as kidney problems and nerve damage.
+People with amyloidosis (discussed in What Is Multiple Myeloma?) can have some of the same health issues as people with myeloma, such as kidney problems and nerve damage.
 They can also have other problems, such as:

 • Heart problems: The heart may enlarge and become weaker.
 In some people, the heart becomes so weak that fluid builds up in the lungs, making them feel short of breath.
 Fluid may also build up in the legs and feet (edema).
 This is called congestive heart failure.

-• Enlarged liver: The person may feel the liver below the right ribs.
-When this gets large it can press on the stomach so the person feels full after eating only a small amount of food.
+• Enlarged liver: A person may feel the liver below the right ribs.
+When this gets large it can press on the stomach, so the person might feel full after eating only a small amount of food.

-• Skin changes: Changes in the color or texture, easy bruising, and bleeding into the skin around the eyes (“raccoon eyes”)
+• Skin changes: Symptoms can include changes in the color or texture of the skin, easy bruising, and bleeding into the skin around the eyes (“raccoon eyes”)

-• Carpal tunnel syndrome: Which causes numbness and weakness in the hands.
+• Carpal tunnel syndrome: This can cause numbness and weakness in the hands.

 The American Cancer Society medical and editorial content team